bgamari/ghc-wiki-import/records/name-spacing.md

 ```

 It bothers some that the code does not look like the previous `b a r` - chiefly that the record is now in the middle.
 Is it possible we can have an equivalent of the dot that changes the ordering? `b a.@r` is possible, but requires an operator that binds to the right.

-Perhaps a new operator like: `b <. a $ r`
+### Partial Application